wgpsutherland/slack-connect-4-bot/README.md

 $ npm install
 $ npm start
 ```
-Update `token.txt` in the root directory and paste in the API token given when creating your bot integration.
+Create `token.txt` in the root directory and paste in the API token given when creating your bot integration.

 ## Deploying to Heroku
 ```sh